 Whether you favor the traditional or the unconventional, you’re bound to find a breakfast that suits you in the Windy City.

-For a Chicago classic, head to Ann Sather in the heart of the Lakeview neighborhood.
+For a Chicago classic, head to Ann Sather (909 W Belmont AveChicago, IL 60657) in the heart of the Lakeview neighborhood.
 Serving up delicious Scandinavian fare for over fifty years, Ann Sather is the place to go for limpa, traditional Swedish bread and lingonberry pancakes.
 But for all of their delicious ethnic delights, Ann Sather is famed for its amazing cinnamon rolls.
 Chicago natives can’t get enough of the gooey treats, and weekend mornings will find a line out the door.

 Pick Me Up Café

-If you’re closer to the Loop than the Northside, check out Lou Mitchell’s, a classic diner and Chicago icon.
+If you’re closer to the Loop than the Northside, check out Lou Mitchell’s (565 W Jackson Blvd, Chicago, IL 60661), a classic diner and Chicago icon.
 Your eggs won’t be organic or cholesterol-free but they will be piping hot and served promptly.
 Try the enormous omelets, or whipped-cream and Milk Dud-topped pancakes for the kids.
+Their eggs Benedict is also a local’s favorite.

-M Henry is a great spot for breakfast and brunch.
+M Henry (5707 N Clark St, Chicago, IL 60660) is a great spot for breakfast or brunch in Chicago.
 The portions are huge, the service is fast and friendly, and the food is creative and influenced by a variety of cultures.
 They truly have something for everyone on this menu.
 If you are vegan, gluten-free, a meat-eater, or vegetarian there is a delicious dish to choose from.

 Favorites include Fannie’s fried egg sandwich, lemon raspberry French toast, wine poached pears & Bostock french toast, eggs Benedict, and roasted vegetable and goat cheese quiche.

-Further south in the Loop you’ll find the auxiliary location of the Bongo Room.
+Further south in the Loop you’ll find the auxiliary location of the Bongo Room (1470 N. Milwaukee, Chicago, IL 60622).
 The original restaurant is still serving delicious goodies in Wicker Park, but the South Loop location provides a minimalist haven from the morning rush.
 Piping hot coffee balances out the sweetness of the raspberry lemon pancakes, while the stunning breakfast burrito packs an impossible amount of flavor onto a single plate.

-If you’re looking for flavors of the South in your morning meal try Wishbone, a Chicago staple.
+If you’re looking for flavors of the South in your morning meal try Wishbone (161 N Jefferson St, Chicago, IL 60661), a Chicago staple.
 Warm corn muffins will tide you over as you browse a menu that includes treats like crab cakes and grits.
 Wishbone has carved out a niche in Chicago and has a loyal customer base that has come to depend on its homestyle cooking and Southern hospitality.

 Sweet Maple Café

-The Sweet Maple Café, on the south side of the Loop, is another great place to get a dose of the South in the heart of the Midwest.
+The Sweet Maple Café (1339 W Taylor St, Chicago, IL 60607), on the south side of the Loop, is another great place to get a dose of the South in the heart of the Midwest.
 Heavy on fried foods and old-fashion biscuits, Sweet Maple also offers lighter dishes like amazing blueberry pancakes.
 The dining room is small, so be prepared to wait for a table.

 Kitsch’n on Roscoe

-Another trendy and fun breakfast can be found at Kitsch’n on Roscoe.
+Another trendy and fun breakfast can be found at Kitsch’n on Roscoe (2005 W Roscoe St, Chicago, IL 60618).
 Home to all things retro, you’ll dine on coconut-crusted French toast or spicy chilaquiles amid Gumby memorabilia and old Colt 45 signs.
 For a truly great meal resign yourself to a 30-minute wait and check out the weekend “Hangover Brunch.”

 This post may contain affiliate links, which means that if you click on some of the links in this post and purchase something, I might receive a commission.
 This is a good thing!
 There is no additional cost to you and I make a tiny bit of money to help fund this website!